-- The magnetic properties of a solid are associated with its electrons. - > The magnetic moment is due to the orbital motions of an electron as well as due to the spinning motion of the electron.
+- > The magnetic properties of a solid are associated with its electrons. - The magnetic moment is due to the orbital motions of an electron as well as due to the spinning motion of the electron. - In both cases, magnetic fields are formed.